 - 12$: One package of monthly financial aid for a child to buy necessities: milk, medicines,

 - 50$: One-month allowance for the physical therapist

 - 2250$: Full equipment for one physical therapy room

 - 700$: Capital aid fund generating income for one household

 The selection of this project was done by EXO Viet Nam and more particularly by the company’s Trade Union involving staff.

-We donated $4.000 ($2.250 from EXO Foundation & $1.750 from EXO SGN) to provide insurance for 30 beneficiaries, allowance for 2 physiotherapists and equipments for a new physiotherapy room in a medical center of Cu Chi District.
+We donated to provide insurance for 30 beneficiaries, allowance for 2 physiotherapists and equipment for a new physiotherapy room in a medical center of Cu Chi District.